 After the trek I stayed in Pokhara for a while.
 Pokhara is the second largest city of Nepal.
 The city has a beautiful lake and is surrounded by the Himalayas.
 The city is mainly visited by hippies and backpackers.

 Pokhara is a great city for sightseeing and is one of the top five commercial paragliding locations in the world.
 During my stay in Pokhara, I did tandem paragliding.
 While paragliding you will experience an amazing view over the Himalayas and the stunning lake.

 After a five-hour bus ride from Pokhara, I reached the small town of Sauraha on the edge of Chitwan National Park.
 Here I saw elephants taking their morning bath.
-It was a beautiful sight, but bathing them was even more fun.
-I scrubbed the elephants hard skin with the stone, gently.
-The elephant seemed to be enjoying the experience as much I was enjoying it.
-After this, I got a real power shower.

 Another popular activity in Chitwan, is the river safari on the Rapti river.
 Together with a group, I sat in a tall, narrow, traditional wooden canoe, and the canoe gently floated downriver.
 We spotted different species of birds and deer, who have come to the riverbanks to drink water.
 The most magnificent sight was of crocodiles lazing by the banks of the river, sunbathing and stretching out and the fish-eating gharials.